Transaction Retry Architecture With Retry Coordinator

 -

-On startup, each Agent Slave opens a persistent RSocket
+On startup, each Retry-Coordinator-Slave opens a persistent RSocket

 request-streamconnection to the Retry-Coordinator-Master. -

-The Master records the Slave in its registry.
+The Master records the Retry-Coordinator-Slave in its registry.

 -

-The Slave remains connected and passively waits for token range updates.
+The Retry-Coordinator-Slave remains connected and passively waits for token range updates.

 -